Inaolol/Opencv-tutor/README.md

 # Opencv-tutor

-This is OpenCV-Tutorial codes for beginners.
+This is OpenCV-Tutorial codes for beginners!